Generalized tilting theory: Introduction

 It seems natural to weaken the hypotheses on the functors in assertions 2 and 3 of the theorem, by requiring only that they be fully faithful, and try to see what sort of modules we do get.
 Another natural question arises also, namely, the connection of these fully faithful hypotheses with the general concept of (infinitely generated) tilting module.
 A recent result by Bazzoni-Mantese-Tonolo \cite{BazzoniManteseTonolo} points in this direction and shows that the so-called good tilting modules (see Definition~\ref{tilting module}) provide an example of modules $T$ for which the functors $\RHom_A(T,?):\cd A\ra\cd B$ and $T\otimes^\L_A?:\cd(A^\text{op})\ra\cd(B^\text{op})$ are fully faithful.
 The result was extended by Yang \cite{Yang} to the context of derived categories of dg categories over a field, by showing that, for a natural substitute of the notion of good tilting module in this context, the corresponding $\RHom$ functor was fully faithful and presented the original derived category as part of a recollement of derived categories of dg categories.
 When coming back to an ordinary algebra $A$ and a good tilting module $T$, with $B=\End_A(T)$ as its endomorphism algebra, Yang's result implies that $\cd B$ is a recollement of $\cd A$ and the derived category of a dg algebra.
 Recent papers by Chen and Xi \cite{Chen-Xi1, Chen-Xi2} give conditions under which this dg algebra can be replaced by an ordinary algebra.

+The first main result of this paper, Theorem~\ref{teor.derived tensor fully faithful}, characterizes the situation where, for a $\cb$-$\ca$-bimodule $T$ over dg categories $\cb$ and $\ca$, the functor $?\otimes^\L_\cb T:\cd\cb\ra\cd\ca$ is fully faithful (and hence induces a semiorthogonal decomposition of $\cd\ca$, since it has a right adjoint).

+The second main result of this paper, Theorem~\ref{special localization result}, characterizes, up to quasi-isomorphism of dg categories, the situation where we, furthermore, have another dg $\ca$-$\cb$-bimodule $T'$ such that $T'\otimes^\L_{\cb}T$ is quasi-isomorphic to $\ca$ (as a dg $\ca$-$\ca$-bimodule, \ie when $T$ has a left tensor inverse $T'$).
+In that case we can express $\cd\cb$ as a recollement of $\cd\ca$ and the derived category of another dg category.

-In this paper, given small dg categories $\ca$ and $\cb$ and a dg $\cb$-$\ca$-bimodule $T$, we find necessary and sufficient conditions for each of the functors $?\otimes^\L_\cb T:\cd\cb\ra\cd\ca$ and $\RHom_\ca(T,?):\cd\ca\ra\cd\cb$ to be fully faithful.
-Our results give a sort of converse for Yang's result and, when applied to ordinary algebras, show the relationship of the appearing bimodules with the concept of good tilting module and, more generally, with tilting theory.
-Also for ordinary algebras, our result cover and extend some results in \cite{Chen-Xi1, Chen-Xi2}.
+Our results, when applied to ordinary algebras, show the relationship of the appearing bimodules with the concept of good tilting module and, more generally, with tilting theory.
+Also for ordinary algebras, our results cover and extend some results in \cite{Chen-Xi1, Chen-Xi2}.

 Now we show some consequences, in the world of ordinary algebras, of our main results.